Okay so I’m doing M’s prompts going to try and do a full month as one long story with no planning. Today it is ‘Velvety Violets’.

 “This is my home Armitage, I don’t want to leave.
 I can’t.”
 The look on her face was one I had seen before and I knew she was not going to change her mind.

-This was her home, not mine, and I had no intention of staying.
+But this was her home, not mine, and I had no intention of staying.
 “Margaret I have to go.
 I’m sorry, just stay down okay I’ll lead him away.”

 “Then go Armitage, and be careful.”
 She surged, smiling a last time before sliding away into the debris of the house.